sjpfenninger/modelling-energy-systems/basics/duality-kkts.md

 Graphical representation of the equality constrained economic dispatch problem
 ```

 $g_1$ and $g_2$ are on the axes.
-The red contour lines are constant values of the objective function, or total operating cost.
+The red contour lines are constant values of the objective function (total operating cost).
 The total operating cost increases as $g_1$ and $g_2$ increase.
 The blue line is the equality constraint.
 The green dot is the optimal solution.
-At this point, the gradient of the objective function $\nabla f(x)$ (red arrow) is 1) perpendicular to the constraint and 2) parallel to the gradient of the constraint $\nabla h(x)$ (blue arrow).
+At this point, the gradient of the objective function $\nabla f(x)$ (red arrow) is (1) perpendicular to the constraint and (2) parallel to the gradient of the constraint $\nabla h(x)$ (blue arrow).
 This can be expressed as:
 \begin{equation}
     \nabla f(x) + \lambda \cdot \nabla h(x) = 0
 \end{equation}

 ### Inequality and equality constrained optimisation

 In energy systems, we not only have equality constraints, but also inequality constraints.
-For example, returning to the economic dispatch example, the generators have capacity constraints $\overline{G_1}$ and $\overline{G_2}$ and cannot run at negative output (lower bound of zero).
+For example, returning to the economic dispatch example, the generators have maximum generation capacity constraints $\overline{G_1}$ and $\overline{G_2}$ and cannot run at negative output (lower bound of zero).
 The optimisation problem becomes:

 \begin{align}
     \text{min.} \; & a_1 + b_1 \cdot g_1^2+ a_2 + b_2 \cdot g_2^2 \\